 My family loves sweet summer tomatoes straight up or in salads.
 But a last minute dinner party had me spinning my wheels to make an appetizer for guests who were on their way.

 I had my tomatoes and looked in the fridge.
 I found brie.
 YES!
 In the freezer, I always have some puff pastry hiding out in there.
-So, I quickly made this puff pastry tart.
+So, I quickly made this tomato puff pastry tart.

 Ingredients you need